hugeandbulk/rumor/Erdős–Rényi-model/readme.md

 What are the applications of graph theory?

 Modern Applications of Graph Theory discusses many cutting-edge applications of graph theory, such as traffic networks, navigable networks and optimal routing for emergency response, and graph-theoretic approaches to molecular epidemiology.

+What is graph model used for?

+In computer science, graph models are often used in database management systems and data analysis tools.
+Graph databases are designed to store and manage large amounts of data using graph models, meaning that querying and analysing relationships between entities can be done efficiently.